 2 bottles 100 proof Vodka (anything lower and it will freeze)

 5 cups water

-Pour the vodka into a large jar, at least 2 quarts.
+Pour one bottle of vodka into a large jar.
 Add the zest of 15 lemons.
 Seal and place in a dry, cool place for at least 30-40 days.